hetalang/heta-specifications/syntax.md

 ## Namespace block statement

-1. Platform components are groupped in namespaces. `namespace` statement can be used for easy work with namespaces.
+1. Platform components are grouped in namespaces. `namespace` statement can be used for easy work with namespaces.
 For more details about namespaces see on the page [namespaces](namespaces).

-1. First use of Namespace block with new space name initializes namespace implicitly by `#setNS` action.
+1. The first use of Namespace block with a new space name initializes `namespace` implicitly by `#setNS` action.

 1. To clarify the type of namespace one of the reserved words: `abstract`, `concrete` should be used.
 The default type is `concrete`.